rar0n/rarons-TTS-Reader/README.md

 - Same-ish if you enter something in the "instructions" field:
   - It overrides Voice setting (Not really to be used with QwenTTS base afaik).

+##### Notes

-- Note save as mp3 may take a bit of time (depending on length etc.)
+- Save as mp3 may take a bit of time (depending on length etc.).
-  - But shouldn't take more than a few seconds, depending on size, system specs etc.
+  But shouldn't take more than a few seconds, depending on size, system specs etc.

+- Saving a subtitle requires clicking the Save button, and selecting "SubRip subtitles" as file type (.srt).
+  Thus you have to click "Save" twice to also save the audio.
+This can only be done after the audio has finished rendering.

+#### Controls

 | Button / Field | Action |
 |---|---|